Mindful October banner: Enjoy a cozy autumn drink mindfully. Learn more.

 The Twelve Steps are a set of guiding principles that outline the process of recovery and personal growth.
 They emphasize admitting powerlessness over alcohol, seeking help from a higher power, making amends for past wrongs, and continuing self-assessment.
 The Twelve Traditions, on the other hand, provide a framework for how A.A. groups should operate, ensuring unity and common purpose.

-The Role of Community in A.A.
+The Power of Community in A.A.

 One of the core principles of A.A. is the importance of community and shared experiences.
 Members support one another by sharing their stories, offering encouragement, and providing a sense of belonging.
 This mutual aid system is crucial in helping individuals maintain sobriety and navigate the challenges of recovery.

-Resources for Those Seeking Help
+More Resources for Getting Help

 SAMHSA's National Helpline